Details

 The Online Certificate Status Protocol (OCSP) is an Internet protocol which is in use to determine the state of a certificate.

 Usually, an OCSP client sends a status request to an OCSP responder.
 An OCSP responder verifies the validity of a certificate based on revocation state or other mechanisms.
-In comparison to a certificate revocation list (CRL), an OCSP is always up-to-date and the response is available within seconds.
-A CRL has the disadvantage that it is based on a database that must refresh manually and may weight a lot of data.
+In comparison to a certificate revocation list (CRL), that SCEPman supports as well, an OCSP response is always up-to-date and the response is available within seconds.
+A CRL has the disadvantage that it is based on a database that must refresh manually and may weigh a lot of data.
+Read a detailed comparison of these revocations mechanisms in an article in our company blog.